UX Designers

 3. Acknowledge and Handle User Research Limitations

-It can be a challenge to conduct user research due to budget and time constraints.
-UX designers must find innovative ways to gather insights and validate design decisions within these limitations.
+It can be a challenge to do user research—whenever there are budget and time constraints.
+UX designers must find innovative ways to collect insights and validate design decisions, all within these limitations.

 4. Design for Accessibility and Inclusivity

-UX designers also have a challenge to design inclusive experiences that cater to diverse user needs and abilities.
-They need to consider accessibility standards and ensure that their designs are usable for all users.
+UX designers also have a challenge facing them to design inclusive experiences that cater to diverse user needs and abilities.
+They need to consider accessibility standards and make sure that their designs really are usable for all users.

 See why accessibility is such a crucial design consideration: